 Polyethylene (UHMWPE) is a fun one.
-It can take multiple hits, is lighter than steel or ceramic, but it's going to cost you a pretty penny more than the others.
+It can take multiple hits and is lighter than steel or ceramic, but it's going to cost you a pretty penny more than the others.

 The carrier portion of PCs is typically made of materials like nylon or strong denier polyester and doesn't resist bullets.

 Plate carriers are generally scalable.
-This means you can raise or lower the level of protection they provide by opting for armor plates of different NIJ protection levels.
+This means you can raise or lower the level of protection they provide by switching out for armor plates of different NIJ protection levels.